 While the number of cases among American Indians in Minnesota has been relatively stable and low it is important to note this group has been found to have their race misclassified often by providers.
-A study by the Centers for Disease Control and Prevention (CDC) of the HIV/AIDS Surveillance data for five states found that thirty percent of American Indian cases were misclassified, mostly as shite (Bertolli et al., 2007).
+A study by the Centers for Disease Control and Prevention (CDC) of the HIV/AIDS Surveillance data for five states found that thirty percent of American Indian cases were misclassified, mostly as white1.
 It is possible that similar misclassification occurs in the Minnesota data and impacts the reported number of cases for American Indians in the state.

 HIV Diagnoses among American Indians

-Over the past ten years, new infections among American Indians has remained relatively low with an average of 8 new diagnoses a year with lows of 4 diagnoses in 2005 and 2011 and a high of 12 diagnoses in 2010.
-In 2012, there were 10 HIV/AIDS diagnoses among American Indians, five each male and female.
+Over the past ten years, new infections among American Indians has remained relatively low with an average of 6 new diagnoses a year with low of 3 diagnoses in 2005 and a high of 11 diagnoses in 2010.
+In 2014, there were 5 HIV/AIDS diagnoses among American Indians, two male and three female.

 Gender and Mode of Exposure

-Compared to other race/ethnicities, HIV positive American Indian persons living with HIV/AIDS, have a higher percentage of people living in Greater Minnesota at 19 percent.
+Compared to other race/ethnicities, HIV positive American Indians have a higher percentage of people living in Greater Minnesota (outside the 11-county metro area) at 23%.
 This is not surprising since there are several Indian reservations in Greater Minnesota.

 HIV Treatment Cascade among American Indians

-There were 122 HIV positive American Indians included in the HIV Treatment Cascade (PDF: 952KB/2 pages) analyses.
+There were 116 HIV positive American Indians included in the HIV Treatment Cascade analyses.
 Compared to the overall treatment cascade in Minnesota, American Indians have a higher percentage in retention in care, but lower percent of the population virally suppressed.
-There were too few HIV/AIDS diagnoses among American Indians in 2011 to display a bar for retention in care.